lupyuen/lupyuen.github.io/src/wifi.md

 RivieraWaves is the __Software / Firmware that implements the 802.11 Wireless Protocol__ on WiFi SoCs (like BL602).

-On BL602 there are two layers of RivieraWaves WiFi Firmware...
+On BL602 there are two layers of RivieraWaves Firmware...

 1.  __Upper Medium Access Control (UMAC)__